hammadrepository/generationalblueprint/readme.md

 ## About Generational Blueprint

-This project will connect people with similar interests.
-It allows people to chat with people having same interests along with audio and file sharing options.
-Admin can create live sessions for particular group and all those users will be notified once the session is created.
-Also, there is a library for each group, where they can find documents related to their interests.
+This project aims to connect individuals with shared interests through a chat platform that offers audio and file sharing capabilities.
+With the ability to create live sessions, users can easily connect with others and stay informed about new opportunities within their community.
+Additionally, this platform includes a library feature, where users can access and share relevant documents related to their interests.

-This is only the backend of the application.
-It contains REST APIs for for mobile application and admin panel for user management.
+This project encompasses the backend development of the application, including the creation of REST APIs for both the mobile application and the user management admin panel.
+As a prototype, this project serves as a foundation for future expansion and improvements.

-PS: This is just a prototype.

 ## Technologies